truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/SyncthingCharts.md

 {{< include file="/static/includes/SyncthingArticleIntro.md" >}}

-{{< include file="/static/includes/AppsUnversioned.md" >}}

 ## Before Installing Syncthing
 {{< include file="/static/includes/SyncthingFirstSteps.md" >}}

 ## Installing the Syncthing Application
+You can have multiple Syncthing app deployments (for example two or more **stable**, two or more **enterprise**, or a combination of **stable** and **enterprise** trains, etc.).
+Each Syncthing app deployment requires a unique name that can include numbers, and dashes or underscores (for example, *syncthing2*, *syncthing-test*, *syncthing_1*, etc.).
+If deploying multiple Syncthing apps on your system, each app deployment requires separate storage volumes.
+Using the same two storage datasets for two different app deployments results in the app failing to start.
+Create a new folder for each Syncthing app deployment and add both the **home** and **data1** datasets in that folder.

+Use a consistent file-naming convention to avoid conflict situations where data does not or cannot synchronize because of file name conflicts.
+Path and file names in the Syncthing app are case sensitive.
+For example, a file named *MyData.txt* is not the same as *mydata.txt* file in Syncthing.

-Go to **Apps > Discover Apps** and locate the **Syncthing** charts app widget.
+Go to **Apps > Discover Apps** and locate the **Syncthing** widget for the app in the stable train.

-{{< trueimage src="/images/SCALE/Apps/SyncthingChartsAppWidget.png" alt="Syncthing Charts App Widget" id="Syncthing Charts App Widget" >}}
+{{< trueimage src="/images/SCALE/Apps/SyncthingAppWidget.png" alt="Syncthing App Widget Stable Train" id="Syncthing App Widget Stable Train" >}}

 Click on the widget to open the Syncthing details screen.

-{{< trueimage src="/images/SCALE/Apps/SyncthingChartsDetailsScreen.png" alt="Syncthing Charts Details Screen" id="Syncthing Charts Details Screen" >}}
+{{< trueimage src="/images/SCALE/Apps/SyncthingAppDetailsScreen.png" alt="Syncthing Details Screen Stable Train" id="Syncthing Details Screen Stable Screen" >}}

+Click on the widget to open the Syncthing details screen.

-Click **Install** to open the **Install Syncthing** screen.
+Click **Install** to open the **Install Syncthing** wizard.

 Application configuration settings are presented in several sections, each explained below.
-To find specific fields, click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.
+To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section, or click on the section heading in the navigation area in the upper-right corner.

-{{< trueimage src="/images/SCALE/Apps/InstallSyncthingChartsScreen.png" alt="Install Syncthing Screen" id="Install Syncthing Screen" >}}
+{{< trueimage src="/images/SCALE/Apps/InstallSyncthingAppWizard.png" alt="Install Syncthing Wizard" id="Install Syncthing Wizard" >}}

 Accept the default values in **Application Name** and **Version**.

+Select the timezone where the TrueNAS server is located from the **Timezone** dropdown list.

-Accept the default owner user and group ID settings.
-You can customize your Syncthing charts deployment by adding [environment variables](#configuration-settings) but these are not required.
+Accept the default user and group ID settings (**568**).
+If you created a user for this app, change these settings to the UID/GID for that new user.

-Add the storage volume(s).
+Configure the storage settings.
-Either allow the Syncthing app to create the configuration storage volume or use an existing dataset created for this app.
+You can allow Syncthing to create the configuration storage volume, but we recommend setting **Type** to **Host Path (Path that already exists on the system)**, and then enter or browse to the location of the **home** dataset to populate the **Host Path** field for the **Syncthing Config Storage** settings.

+{{< trueimage src="/images/SCALE/Apps/InstallSyncthingStorageConfigHomeHostPath.png" alt="Syncthing Home Storage Settings" id="Syncthing Home Storage Settings" >}}

+Next, Click **add** to the right of **Additional Storage** to add the storage configuration settings for the data volume.

+{{< trueimage src="/images/SCALE/Apps/InstallSyncthingStorageConfigData1HostPath.png" alt="Syncthing Data1 Storage Settings" id="Syncthing Data1 Storage Settings" >}}

+Enter or browse to the dataset created to populate the **Host Path** field (for example, */mnt/tank/syncthing/config*), then enter or browse to the location of the **data1** dataset to populate the **Host Path** field under the **Mount Path** field.

+To add another dataset path inside the container, see [**Storage Settings**](#storage-settings) below for more information.
-To use an existing dataset, select **Enable Custom Host Path for Syncthing Configuration Volume**, then browse to and select the dataset to populate the field.
+Set **Type** to **Host Path (Path that already exists on the system)**, enter **/data1** in **Mount Path**, and then either enter or browse to the path to the **data1** dataset to populate the **Host Path** field.
-See [Storage Settings](#storage-settings) for more details on adding existing datasets.

 Accept the default port numbers in **Networking**.
 See [Network Settings](#networking-settings) below for more information on network settings.
 Before changing the default port number, see [Default Ports](https://www.truenas.com/docs/references/defaultports/) for a list of assigned port numbers.
 When selected, **Host Network** binds to the default host settings programmed for Syncthing.
-We recommend leaving this disabled.
+When enabled the app uses the host network for Syncthing.
+The TCP and UDP ports listen on port **20978** and **20979**.
+Web UI listens on port **20910**.

 Syncthing does not require advanced DNS options.
 If you want to add DNS options, see [Advanced DNS Settings](#advanced-dns-settings) below.